Will Hanrahan: Career

 His presenting work was mainly restricted to longer term investigative programming though he did front the Channel 5 German-formatted series Hanrahan Investigates in 2010 and in 2017 and 2018 he presented for CBS in the UK fronting The Jury Room.
 The programme re-examines real murder cases where convicted killers have always maintained their innocence.
 Drawing on his investigative journalist background, Hanrahan led a so-called People's Jury to reach a fresh verdict.

 Presenting outside of the BBC

-As a presenter, he fronted Serve You Right a consumer rights series for Meridian T.V. presented Buyers Guide and Blue Chip for BSkyB's .tv technology channel. and, in 2007, for the Sunday Breakfast show for BBC Radio Coventry & Warwickshire.
+As a presenter, he fronted Serve You Right a consumer rights series for Meridian T.V. presented Buyers Guide and Blue Chip for BSkyB's .tv technology channel. and, in 2007, for the Sunday Breakfast show for BBC CWR.

 In 2008 he presented Suffolk Strangler for Sky Television, the story of the serial killer, Steve Wright.
 He then self-produced Dunblane – A Decade On for Channel Five.
 In 2009, Hanrahan was a reporter and writer of a series of Documentaries related to Crime for Sky TV.

 Alongside his documentaries, he has produced entertainment programming such as the four-year ITV series, Star Lives, and the BBC comedy Trexx and Flipside.